gephi/gexf/README.md

 The optional `mode` attribute on `<graph>` now has an additional `slice` value, in addition of `static` and `dynamic`.
 With slice, the expectation is that the `<graph>` also has either a `timestamp` or `start` / `end` intervals.

 - Add a `timestamp` attribute on `<graph>` to characterise the slice this graph represent
-- Change the meaning of the `start` and `end` attributes on `<graph>` to either characterise the slide instead of the time bounds, which should rather be inferred
+- Change the meaning of the `start` and `end` attributes on `<graph>` to either characterise the slice instead of the time bounds, which should rather be inferred

 ### Viz